korpling/graphANNIS-python/README.md

 graphANNIS Python Bindings
 ==========

-GraphANNIS is a library for corpus linguistic queries.
-This are the Python bindings to its API.
+GraphANNIS is a library for corpus linguistic queries and these are the Python bindings to **graphANNIS core library version 0.22.0**.

 How to use in your own scripts
 ------------------------------